some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-The Message Type field is used to differentiate different types of messages and may contain the following values:
+The Message Type field is used to differentiate different types of messages and shall contain one of the following values:

 .. feat_req:: ⓘ
     :id: feat_req_someip_684